 Sponsors/Team Names on Start Lists, Race Results

-Only Cycling BC affiliated businesses, Provincial, National or Trade teams or Cycling BC Affilicated Clubs which are present on the riders license may appear on the race results.
+Only Cycling BC affiliated businesses, Provincial, National or Trade teams or Cycling BC Affilicated Clubs which are present on the riders license may appear on Provincially Sanctioned race results ie: BC Cups, Provincial Championships all disciplines.

 BC Provincial Champ Jersey